-First published in the UK in 2021 by Voices that Shake! voicesthatshake.org
+First published in the UK in 2021 by Voices that Shake! voicesthatshake.org This edition published by Voices that Shake!
+2024

 This publication forms part of a trilogy of work to mark 10 years of Voices that Shake!

 - i) Voices that Shake!
 An Anthology of Creative Movements - ii) A youth-led Shake! the System Research Report: A Decade of Shaping Change 2010-2020 - iii) A youth-led Shake! the System Guidebook: Rituals, Tools & Practices